namkyodai/assetmetrics/exampleSite/content/english/business/digitalmornitoring.md

 ---
 ## Drones & Data Optimization

 > By leveraging drone technology, organizations can mitigate risk through innovative data collection, management and visualization.
-From site surveying and evaluation, construction project monitoring, site safety audits and volumetric analysis, Arcadis' drone and data optimization capabilities have incredible potential in the engineering and consultancy industry.
+From site surveying and evaluation, construction project monitoring, site safety audits and volumetric analysis, drone and data optimization capabilities have incredible potential in the engineering and consultancy industry.

 Surveying large areas of land, property or industrial sites can be time consuming and costly.
-Arcadis' drone and data optimization capabilities in Southeast Asia reshapes the realities of site surveying, inspections and analysis while improving productivity and reporting.
+Drone and data optimization capabilities in Southeast Asia reshapes the realities of site surveying, inspections and analysis while improving productivity and reporting.

 Small unmanned aircraft systems (sUAS), commonly known as drones serve as a first step in more efficient, cost-effective and thorough data collection.
-Arcadis’ comprehensive and scalable approach towards data collection, management and visualization works together to unlock the full potential of digital for our clients’ projects.
+The comprehensive and scalable approach towards data collection, management and visualization works together to unlock the full potential of digital for our clients’ projects.
 When used correctly, digital solutions like drones enable faster, safer, simpler and more informed management of your natural and built assets.

 Combining our industry expertise, state-of-the-art equipment and software, and CAAS certified drone pilots, we deliver accurate and timely data to enable our clients to achieve better business outcomes.
 Our digital innovations focus on harnessing high-quality data and turning it into actionable insights using innovative technology and methodology to optimize value for our clients.